bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 Detailed steps, including commands to run, are provided in the ECS updater documentation, linked above.

+**Note:** By default, the ECS updater checks for updates every 12 hours.

 ### Kubernetes

 For the `aws-k8s-*` variants of Bottlerocket, there are a handful of possible ways to update Bottlerocket: Brupop, the EKS Console, `eksctl`, and SSM Command Documents.